 To make the package even better, it comes with the entirety of Nvidia's performance software, and it even comes with Lossless audio.
-The performance software helps it compete with more expensive models, and that makes this unit a great budget option.
+The included performance software helps it compete with more expensive models, and that makes this unit a great budget option.

 8. ASUS Graphics Cards R5230

 We don't recommend this card to gamers at all, but it's great for setting up a PC for movies, streaming, and other entertainment tasks.
-If you're looking for a powerful graphics card to help you experience your favorite films, this is the card to buy.
+If you're looking for a powerful graphics card to help you properly experience your favorite films, this is the card to buy.

 Graphics Cards Under $100 Buyer’s Guide

 This is the part of the article where we break down the key factors that should help you to determine whether you should buy a specific graphics card.
 Everyone has different needs, and you can end up spending a lot more than you need to if you don’t buy the right card.